 Agile techniques employ an iterative and incremental approach to management, resulting in reduced project risk, higher product quality, and a more efficient, collaborative workplace.
-This enhancement of worker performance thus leads greater user satisfaction – benefiting your overall business.
+This enhancement of worker performance thus leads to greater user satisfaction – benefiting your overall business.

 Agile project management firstly benefits the teams who adopt its methods; helping them approach big-picture goals through bite-sized, incremental achievements.
 This makes the critical difference between agile development and the traditional, “Waterfall” method: whereas the Waterfall model is sequential and non-iterative (typically progressing from the “analysis” stage to design, implementation, and finally – testing and maintenance), agile methods break a project into smaller sections called “sprints”.

 These “sprints” are reviewed frequently (often every two weeks) to assess any issues or necessary changes.
-Agile methods therefore foster greater flexibility among its workers, offering a more “light-weight way of working” that diminish obstructions to responsive change.
+Agile methods, therefore, foster greater flexibility among its workers, offering a more “lightweight way of working” that diminish obstructions to responsive change.

 Such management also fosters a more collaborative workplace culture, helping teams work better collectively and improving their overall efficiency.
-This lends to employee motivation – as most consider “team success” the main driving force in the work they do.
+This leads to employee motivation – as most consider “team success” the main driving force in the work they do.